ome/ngff/rfc/1/index.md

 the reviews. **Editors** include the response in the repository (R5) and contact **Reviewers** to see if their recommendations have changed.

-> 🕑 Reviewers responses should be returned in less than two weeks.
+> 🕑 Authors responses to Reviewers should be returned to the Editors in less than two weeks.

 This brings a critical, and iterative, decision point (R6).
 If a "Reject" recommendation remains, then the RFC is closed.
 The text remains on the